fedi-e2ee/public-key-directory-specification/Specification.md

 The task of resolving aliases to Actor IDs is left to the client software.

+### Message Blocks

+This project is built atop an append-only transparency log.
+Each Protocol Message will be processed and appended to the ledger.
+The Public Key Directory software will maintain a current state of which public keys and auxiliary data are currently valid for a given Actor.

+Any other machine **MUST** be able to reproduce the same state as the Public Key Directory by replaying the entire message history from the first block to the current one.
+Any deviation from this behavior is considered an attempted attack on the system.

+This means that history is immutable, with one exception: [the ability for the protocol to forget users](#message-attribute-shreddability).
+This is achieved by committing encrypted fields to the Merkle tree, and storing an encryption key on the Public Key Directory until the encryption key's erasure is legally requested.

 ### Public Key Encoding

 Each public key will be encoded as an unpadded [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)